The relocation threat is overstated. Email your city councilors →

 Expansion fees are owner money

 Expansion fees are separate from the national media-rights deal and are generally not treated as Basketball Related Income shared with players.
-If expansion fees land in the reported $7 billion to $10 billion range per franchise, one consumed expansion market represents roughly $230 million to $330 million per existing team if split evenly among 30 owners.
-Two expansion teams would generate $14 billion to $20 billion before league adjustments, or roughly $467 million to $667 million per existing owner if split evenly.
+If an expansion slot is worth the reported $5 billion to $10 billion, one consumed expansion market represents roughly $167 million to $330 million per existing team split evenly among the 30 owners.
+Two expansion teams would be worth $10 billion to $20 billion before league adjustments, or roughly $333 million to $660 million per existing owner.
 Reported estimate

 A relocation into Seattle or Las Vegas would need to make existing owners whole for giving up hundreds of millions of dollars per team in potential expansion-fee proceeds.